 These are just a few of LAC’s many cases, as we provide legal counseling to many hundreds of clients each year.
-To download "Legal Action Center’s Leading Cases," which contains legal citations and brief descriptions of cases brought by LAC, and other documents, visit the Publications section of this web site.
+Download "Legal Action Center’s Leading Cases," to get legal citations and brief descriptions of cases brought by LAC.

 Beginning in the early 1980’s and continuing to the present day LAC’s work has expanded to include public policy advocacy and research as well as training and technical assistance to service providers, government agencies, policy makers and other interested organizations and individuals.